Speed of Induction Motor

 - Slip

-If the voltage is reduced below 90% of the rated voltage, the torque of the motor gets reduced drastically as the torque of the motor is proportional to the square of the applied voltage, and at this reduced voltage, the motor can stall if load demands more torque than the maximum torque delivering capacity of the motor.
+Suppose the voltage is reduced below 90% of the rated voltage.
+In that case, the torque of the motor gets reduced drastically as the torque of the motor is proportional to the square of the applied voltage.
+At this reduced voltage, the motor can stall if the load demands more torque than the maximum torque-delivering capacity of the motor.

-The method of speed reduction up to the limited speed range with stator voltage reduction can be done if the driven load demands less torque at reduced speed.
+Speed reduction up to the limited speed range with stator voltage reduction can be done if the driven load demands less torque at a reduced speed.

 Speed regulation by changing the frequency is the best method to govern the speed of the motor.

-Stator voltage is also increased or decreased proportionately with an increase or decrease of the frequency with Pulse width modulator(PWM) inverter to maintain the constant flux in the motor.
-The PWM waveform is as given below.
+Stator voltage is also increased or decreased proportionately with an increase or decrease of the frequency with the Pulse width modulator(PWM) in the VVVF inverter to maintain the constant flux in the motor.
+The PWM waveform is given below.

-The width of the PWM waveform increase or decreases with an increase or decrease in the frequency.
-Thus, the smaller widths of PWM produce lower resultant voltage and, the larger pulse width produces higher resultant voltage.
+The width of the PWM waveform increases or decreases with an increase or decrease in the frequency.
+Thus, the smaller widths of PWM produce lower resultant voltage, and the larger pulse width produces higher resultant voltage.

-How does the PWM Inverter maintain constant V/f Ratio in VFD?
+How does the PWM VVVF Inverter maintain a constant V/f Ratio in VFD?

-If the motor is to operate at 740 RPM, then the frequency is 25 Hz, and corresponding to this frequency the voltage is 220 Volts.
-In this case, V/f ratio is (220/25) 8.8.
-In this way, the PWM inverter maintains the constant v/f ratio or constant flux, and thus, the motor delivers constant torque.
+If the motor is to operate at 740 RPM, then the frequency is 25 Hz; corresponding to this frequency, the voltage is 220 Volts.
+In this case, the V/f ratio is (220/25) 8.8.
+In this way, the PWM VVVF inverter maintains the constant V/F ratio or constant flux; thus, the motor delivers constant torque.

-Thus the output voltage of the inverter increase linearly with an increase in the frequency.
-Thus the V/f ratio is kept constant.
+Thus, the inverter’s output voltage increases linearly with an increase in frequency.
+Thus, the V/f ratio is kept constant.

-The flux produced in the motor core can be calculated with the formula as given below.
+The flux produced in the motor core can be calculated with the formula given below.

 According to Faraday’s law of electromagnetic induction, the self EMF induced generated in the stator is expressed as;

 Thus, the flux in the stator core is proportional to the ratio of V/f.
-That is why we keep v/f ratio constant in VFD.
+That is why we keep the v/f ratio constant in VFD or VVVF drive.

-Effect on motor performance if V/f ratio or flux is not maintained constant in the air gap of motor
+Effect on motor performance if V/f ratio or flux is not maintained constant by VVVF drive

-If speed is increased by increasing frequency, the voltage has to be increased in the same proportion with the increase in frequency to maintain the constant flux in the core in order to avoid the overheating of the core.
+If speed is increased by increasing frequency, the voltage has to be increased in the same proportion as the increase in frequency to maintain the constant flux in the core to avoid core overheating.

-What happens if the flux is increased above rated flux capacity?
+What happens if the flux is increased above the rated flux capacity?

-If the voltage is not decreased with a decrease in frequency, the flux in the core will go above its rated design capacity and the core of the motor will get saturated.
-The saturation of the core will lead to a temperature rise of the core, and eventually, the winding insulation will break down.
+If the voltage is not decreased with a decrease in frequency, the flux in the core will go above its rated design capacity, and the core of the motor will get saturated.
+The saturation of the core will lead to a rise in its temperature, and eventually, the winding insulation will break down.

-For example- If we operate the motor of 440 Volts, 50 Hz rating at full speed, then the ratio of V/f is 440/50=8.8.
-Now we reduce the speed of the motor by half of its rated speed by changing the frequency only.
+For example, if we operate the motor with 440 Volts and a 50 Hz rating at full speed, then the ratio of V/f is 440/50=8.8.
+Now, we reduce the speed of the motor by half of its rated speed by changing the frequency only.
 In this case, the ratio of V/f is 440/25=17.6.

-If the voltage is not increased with an increase in frequency the flux in the stator core is reduced from its rated average flux rating, and the motor will not able to produce the rated torque up to the base speed.
+If the voltage is not increased with an increase in frequency, the flux in the stator core is reduced from its rated average flux rating, and the motor will not be able to produce the rated torque up to the base speed.

-What happens if the flux is decreased below rated flux capacity?
+What happens if the flux is decreased below the rated flux capacity through VVVF drive?

-In the application where speed is required to be increased above the base speed of the motor, the frequency is increased above 50 Hz., however, it is not practically possible to increase the voltage above 440 volts in the case of 440 Volts drives.
-Beyond the base speed of the motor, it is not possible to keep the V/f ratio constant in VFD.
+In the application where speed is required to be increased above the motor’s base speed, the frequency is increased above 50 Hz.
+However, it is not practically possible to increase the voltage above 440 volts in the case of 440 Volts drives.
+Beyond the motor’s base speed, keeping the V/f ratio constant in VFD is impossible.

-Speed control above base speed is possible with weakening the main stator flux as V/ F ratio gets reduced.
+Speed control above base speed is possible by weakening the main stator flux as the V/ F ratio reduces.

-Up to the base speed( Rated speed), the motor operates in the constant torque region.
+The motor operates in the constant torque region up to the base speed( Rated speed).
 In this region, the power varies with an increase in speed.
-Beyond base speed, the flux gets weakens and the motor operates in the constant power region.
+Beyond base speed, the flux weakens, and the motor operates in the constant power region.
 The constant power region is also called the flux weakening region.

-This procedure of speed control above the base speed of the motor can be used for increasing the speed of the drives which require less running torque above the base speed operation.
-Increasing speed above the base speed of the motor will lead to a decrease in the torque.
+This procedure of speed control above the base speed of the motor can be used to increase the speed of the drives, which requires less running torque above the base speed operation.
+Increasing the speed above the base speed of the motor will lead to a decrease in the torque.

 Very informative and insightful article